JeffCube99/WikiHub/docs/source/index.rst

 Welcome to WikiHub
 ==================

 **WikiHub** Is a site where you can find links to other useful wikis.

-You can also use the search bar to to search across all wikis referenced by WikiHub.
+Use the **Search Bar** to to search across all wikis referenced by WikiHub.

 .. note::